Ho’oponopono Forgiveness Practice for Inner Peace (Guided Meditation).

 A mature and integrated spiritual path requires that we work with how energy gets stuck inside us and prevents us from growing and evolving in our capacity for more profound love and wisdom.

-For a good reason, it’s believed that forgiveness is the ultimate spiritual practice.
-It is likely because it is SO hard to let go of those things that aren’t serving us and forgive ourselves and others.
+For a good reason, forgiveness is believed to be the ultimate spiritual practice.
+This is likely because it is so hard to let go of those things that aren’t serving us and forgive ourselves and others.

-Although it may be a spiritual practice, the absence of forgiveness impacts our physical and emotional health because of the effect of spat or long-term resentment on our nervous system.
-The John Hopkins Medicine article, Forgiveness: Your Health Depends On It, explores this further.
+Although it may be a spiritual practice, the absence of forgiveness impacts our physical and emotional health because of the effects of long-term resentment on our nervous system.
+The John Hopkins Medicine article, Forgiveness: Your Health Depends On It, explores this further

-Forgiveness is a transformative experience that enables us to release the energy and toxic emotions that live inside us.
+Forgiveness is a transformative experience that enables us to release the energy and toxic emotions that get stuck inside us.
 It’s an alchemical inner process that integrates the body, mind, and heart.

-Through a gentle process, we harness our power and let go of the Soul-sapping effects of anger, resentment, and bitterness that erodes our health, inner peace, and the quality of our lives.
+Through a gentle process, we harness our power and let go of the Soul-sapping effects of anger, resentment, and bitterness, which erode our health, inner peace, and the quality of our lives.

-It’s essential to approach forgiveness from the perspective that we have a dual nature.
-Meaning we’re spiritual beings having a human experience.
+It’s essential to approach forgiveness from the perspective that we have a dual nature, meaning that we’re spiritual beings having very challenging human experiences.

 This post focuses on the spiritual nature of forgiveness.

 In a previous post, Learning How to Forgive Will Free Your Heart And Expand Your Soul, I share why it’s important not to jump too quickly to spiritual practice.
-When we bypass the story and emotions, there’s a significant risk of denying and turning away from how we feel because it feels uncomfortable.
-If we jump to forgiveness without first touching the hurt and telling our story, we bypass a vital step in the process and stay stuck in pain.
+When we bypass the story, we risk denying and turning away from how we feel because it feels uncomfortable.
+If we jump to forgiveness by touching the hurt and telling our story, we bypass a vital step and stay stuck in pain.

 Once we’ve gone through the forgiveness steps outlined in the previous post, we’re ready to enlist the help of the divine, universe, or whatever we call something bigger.